mrlerdahl/BattleshipV2/README.md

 ## Goal
 To create a game of battleship with a visual board to see where ships have been placed and another board to show all the hits and misses made by a player.
-It's a two player game, one player must sink all the opponents ships in order to win the game.*same paragraph*
+It's a two player game, one player must sink all the opponents ships in order to win the game.